-The Company recognises the importance of maintaining an appropriate balance between independent and nonindependent representation on the Board.
+The Company recognises the importance of maintaining an appropriate balance between independent and non-independent representation on the Board.
 The criteria used by the Company in assessing independence of its Board members is disclosed in this Corporate Governance Statement and the Board Charter.

-The Board consisted of one executive director being the Managing Director and two non-executive directors (including the Chairman) for the financial year.
-The Board considers that one of the three directors is independent, being Dr Fred Hess (Chairman).
+The Board consisted of one executive director being the Managing Director and three non-executive directors (including the Chairman) for the financial year.
+The Board considers that three of the four directors are independent, being Dr Fred Hess (Chairman), Mr Alexander Downer and Mr Paul Cahill.

-The Board considers that Mr Maciej Sciazko is not independent because he represents a substantial shareholder.
-In making this assessment of independence the Board has followed the evaluation criteria of the Board's Guidelines on Director Independence which is set out in the Board Charter available in the Corporate Governance section of the Company's website.
+In making this assessment of independence the Board has followed the evaluation criteria of the Board's Guidelines on Director Independence which is set out in the Board Charter available in the Corporate Governance section of the

+Company's website.
 These guidelines are in conformity with the guidelines of the ASX Corporate Governance Council and requires the satisfaction of all of the items on a list of criteria, the most significant of which are:

-- The director must be in a non-executive role where any fees payable by the Company could not be considered to make the director reliant on such remuneration; - The director must have no other material contractual relationship with the Company other than as a director of the Company; - The director is not a substantial shareholder of the Company; - The director has not been employed in an executive capacity by the Company and has not been a principal of a material adviser or consultant to the Company within the last 3 years; and - The director is free from any interest which could reasonably be perceived to materially interfere with the director's ability to act in the best interests of the Company.
+- The director must be in a non-executive role where any fees payable by the Company could not be considered to make the director reliant on such remuneration: - The director must have no other material contractual relationship with the Company other than as a director of the Company; - The director is not a substantial shareholder of the Company; - The director has not been employed in an executive capacity by the Company and has not been a principal of a material adviser or consultant to the Company within the last 3 years; and - The director is free from any interest which could reasonably be perceived to materially interfere with the director's ability to act in the best interests of the Company.